Cambridge City F.C.: Colours and badge

 Cambridge City have traditionally played in white shirts, leading to the club being nicknamed "The Lilywhites", they currently play in white shirts, black shorts and black socks.
 Their current away strip is sky blue shirts, sky blue shorts and sky blue socks.

-The club uses the City of Cambridge’s coat of arms as a badge.
+The club uses the city of Cambridge's coat of arms as a badge.
 It features a fortified bridge over a river.

 Stadium

 The City Ground (also known as "Milton Road"), was Cambridge City's home ground from 29 April 1922 until 27 April 2013, located in the Chesterton area of the city, approximately 0.62 miles (1 km) north of the city centre.
-The original ground was one of the largest outside the football league and was estimated to have a capacity in excess of 16,000, although the highest recorded attendance was 12,058 against Leytonstone on 11 February 1950.
-In the mid 1980s, part of the land the original ground stood on was sold for redevelopment, with a new ground built on the remaining land.
+The original ground was one of the largest outside the Football League and was estimated to have a capacity in excess of 16,000, although the highest recorded attendance was 12,058 against Leytonstone on 11 February 1950.
+In the mid-1980s, part of the land the original ground stood on was sold for redevelopment, with a new ground built on the remaining land.
 The capacity of the second ground was approximately 3,000 with 700 seats.

 The club was in a legal dispute with their landlords over the ground, which was sold by a previous board of directors for less than its market value.
 The High Court ruled that the club had been fraudulently misrepresented, and the club will receive 50% of the development profits on the site.

 In February 2010, Cambridge City announced a three-year ground-share with Newmarket Town at their Cricket Field Road ground in Newmarket, approximately 13 miles away, for the 2010–2011 season.
 The ground was deemed to need work to bring it up to the required standard, and Cambridge City were to use this time to seek a permanent home closer to Cambridge.
-The groundshare was later deferred several times, and in April 2013, it was announced that the club had agreed a 2-year groundshare with neighbours Histon, with City sharing Bridge Road from the beginning of the 2013–14 season.
-From 2015-18 they groundshared with St Ives Town, at their Westwood Road stadium, before reviving their share with Histon at the start of the 2018-19 season.
+The groundshare was later deferred several times, and in April 2013, it was announced that the club had agreed a two-year groundshare with neighbours Histon, with City sharing Bridge Road from the beginning of the 2013–14 season.
+From 2015 to 2018 they groundshared with St Ives Town at their Westwood Road stadium.
+The Lilywhites revived their share with Histon at the start of the 2018–19 season until the 2022–23 season, before returning to Westwood Road again for a temporary short-term arrangement.